-65Although Gold is the efficient contract at every level of willingness to pay, it is not the efficient contract for every household.
+63Although Gold is the efficient contract at every level of willingness to pay, it is not the efficient contract for every household.
 Figure A.7 shows the heterogeneity in households' efficient contracts.

-66The four contracts are the Gold contract (actuarial value 0.86) and the three next-less-generous contracts (actuarial values 0.84, 0.83, and 0.81).
+64The four contracts are the Gold contract (actuarial value 0.86) and the three next-less-generous contracts (actuarial values 0.84, 0.83, and 0.81).
 At the optimal feasible allocation, 28 percent of households choose Gold, and 34 percent, 37 percent, and 1 percent of households choose the next three contracts respectively.

-67The optimal single contract in the dense set is the 0.83 actuarial value contract.
+65The optimal single contract in the dense set is the 0.83 actuarial value contract.

-Different Contracts.
-We next explore how the optimal menu would change if different types of contracts were available.
-We have so far considered one particular contract design, as depicted in panels (a) and (b) of Figure A.4.
-We now consider three alternative contract designs, as depicted in panels (c)-(e) of Figure A.4.
-These are: (c) removing deductibles, (d) removing the coinsurance region, and (e) removing deductibles and extending the coinsurance region.
-We consider five contracts in each set.
+designs.
+We have so far considered one particular design, as depicted in panels (a) and (b) of Figure A.4.
+We now consider three alternatives, as depicted in panels (c)-(e).
+These are: (c) removing deductibles, (d) removing the coinsurance region, and (e) extending the coinsurance region.
+Within each alternate contract design, we consider a set of five vertically differentiated contracts.

-We first solve for the optimal menu separately within each of the three alternative sets of contracts.
-These results are presented in panel A of Table A.11.
-We find that among contracts without deductibles and without a coinsurance region, the optimal menu features a single contract.
-For much the same reasons this was true among the original metal-tier contracts, high willingness-to-pay consumers do not have a higher efficient level of coverage.
-Among contracts with an extended coinsurance region, however, the optimal menu features vertical choice.
-Because it takes longer to reach the out-of-pocket maximum, households are less likely to hit it.
-Choice becomes optimal because high willingness-to-pay households face much more variation in risk across contracts.
-Interestingly, our estimates also imply that the extended coinsurance region is not an efficient contract design: For every household, there is a contract without a coinsurance region that is more efficient than any contract with an extended coinsurance region.
+We solve for the optimal menu within each new set of contracts.
+These results are presented in Table A.11.
+We find that among contracts without a deductible and without a coinsurance region, the optimal menu again features a single contract.
+For much the same reasons as this was true among the original contracts, higher willingness-to-pay consumers do not have a higher efficient level of coverage.
+We also find that among contracts with an extended coinsurance region, the optimal menu does feature vertical choice.
+Because it takes longer to reach the outof-pocket maximum, households are less likely to hit it, and high willingness-to-pay households face much more variation in risk across contracts.